eaton/obby/README.md

 ## TODO

 It might make sense to split the dot-path code, emptiness checking, and clone/merge/compare stuff into separate piles.
 At that point, though, one might as well just use the underlying packages.
-Opu is here to make all of these relatively common operations easy to use together.
+Obby is here to make all of these relatively common operations easy to use together.

 Down the line, though, it might make sense consolidate object comparison and cloning — and add diffing — to ensure their treatment of various data types and handling of edge cases stays in sync.
-If that happens, Opu's public interface should still remain the same — that's the nice part about being a wrapper layer.
+If that happens, Obby's public interface should still remain the same — that's the nice part about being a wrapper layer.